Long hair? Smelly head? Nothing shifts that rotten stink? Some people

 you want to hit them with your secret weapon.

-Leave it to do its work for a few minutes then rinse your hair thoroughly
+7. Leave this to do its work for a few minutes

 "I don't want to smell of fish and chips!"